oneearedrabbit/badger-system-ii/case/README.md

 on RPi 2040.
 It is energy efficient, and batteries should last for a long time.
 Also comes with a battery toggle switch to shut everything down.

+The device is approximately 12mm thick, see below.
+I lost my digital caliper, may replace the side shot later.

 ## Assembly

 Steps: